 AAA insurance policies almost always require customers to be AAA Auto Club members to purchase coverage.
 But in exchange, AAA insurance typically offers a discount to your policy that covers or exceeds the cost of an Auto Club membership.
 In this sense, you can think of AAA Auto Club membership benefits as being part of your AAA insurance policy, as many of the benefits an AAA Auto Club membership provides are sometimes provided by an automobile insurance policy.
 For example, AAA Auto Club members receive roadside assistance, which other insurance companies offer for an additional fee.

-- Bodily Injury and Property Damage Liability: Liability coverage pays for medical care and property damage of the other party when you are at fault in an accident.
+- Bodily injury and property damage liability: Liability coverage pays for the medical care and property damage of the other party when you are at fault in an accident.

 - Collision: Collision coverage pays for damage to your car in an accident.